• Home

 The evaluation/application fee must be paid within 72 hours of submission of the pretrial diversion application.

-Why should you participate in the Pretrial Diversion Program?
+Why should you participate in the Restorative Justice Program's Pre-Trial Diversion Track?

 A conviction will remain on your arrest record for the rest of your life.
 Pretrial diversion will offer you a chance to clear this charge from your arrest record.

-Can I apply for the Pretrial Diversion Program online?
+Can I apply for the Restorative Justice Program's Pre-Trial Diversion Track online?

 You are now able to apply for the Pretrial Diversion Program online.
 To apply, follow these simple steps: